idamodhar17/HealthLog/README.md

 HealthLog is a secure, interoperable digital health locker that enables patients to store, manage, and share their medical records.
 It provides a seamless QR-based workflow for doctors and hospitals, integrates OCR to extract text from medical documents, and uses an AI microservice to generate structured health summaries.

-HealthLog follows modern healthcare interoperability concepts inspired by ABDM (Ayushman Bharat Digital Mission) while remaining simple and deployment-ready.
+HealthLog follows modern healthcare interoperability concepts, remaining simple and deployment-ready.

 Table of Contents